sebastian-92/global-unblocking-site/tos.md

 ## Privacy Policy

-For information about how we collect and use information about users of the Service, please check out our privacy policy available at **[INSERT LINK]**.
+For information about how we collect and use information about users of the Service, please check out our privacy policy available at **[https://unblocker.chat/privacy](https://unblocker.chat/privacy)**.

 ## Third-Party Services